dshanley/contentcamel.io/hugo/content/job-openings/_index.md

 ---
-headline: Job Openings at Forestry.io
+headline: Job Openings at Content Camel
-title: Job Openings at Forestry.io
+title: Job Openings at Content Camel
 publishdate: 2017-12-31T04:00:00.000+00:00
 expirydate: 2030-01-01T04:00:00.000+00:00
 date: 2017-12-31T04:00:00.000+00:00
-description: Looking for a job with creative freedom, autonomy, challenging work and great peers?
+description: Looking for a job with creative freedom, autonomy, challenging work, experienced leadership and helpful peers?
 Look no further!
 textline: ''
 images: []
 authors: []
 categories: []
 tags: []
 cta:
-  headline: Unfortunately, we don't currently have any job openings.
+  headline: Don't see an opening that matches your skillset?
-  textline: But if you'd still like to express interest in working with us,
+  textline: If you'd still like to express interest in working with us,
   ctas:
-    - RelPermalink: "mailto:careers@forestry.io"
+    - RelPermalink: "mailto:careers@contentcamel.io"
       textline: "Shoot us a note"
       primary: true
       button: true